eddelbuettel/r2u/README.md

   now-current 3.15.

-- The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild
+- The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
+Added a 'force' flag, may need a list similar to the blacklist to always compiled.

+- A few packages appear to ship from RSPM as source.
+We need to catch those and/or use the force list to build them.
+It appears to affect about 240 out 4400 compiled packages.

 ### Author